microsoft/AzureSynapseEndToEndDemo/README.md

 ##Deploy Azure Synapse Demo in your azure environment

-### Pre-requisites to able to deploy Synapse end-end demo
+### Pre-requisites to deploy Synapse end-end demo

-* You should have a github account
+* You must have a github account
-* You should have an active azure subscription
+* You must have an active azure subscription

+### Deployment Steps
 Please follow below steps to successfully deploy Synapse workspace and its artifacts on your Azure Subscription

 * Fork microsoft/AzureSynapseEndToEndDemo project to your local github account.

     ![Forking](/Images/Forking.gif)

-* Once you fork AzureSynapseEndToEndDemo project to your github account, please click on ***Deploy To Azure*** button
+* Once you fork AzureSynapseEndToEndDemo project to your github account, please click on **Deploy to Azure** button to start the deployment

     [![Deploy To Azure](/Images/deploytoazure.svg?sanitize=true)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fmicrosoft%2FAzureSynapseEndToEndDemo%2Fmain%2FARMTemplate%2Fazuredeploy.json)

+* **Deploy to Azure** button takes you to https://ms.portal.azure.com/#create/Microsoft.Template webpage.
+Please provide subscription, resource group, region, storage account name, storage container name, workspace name, dedicated sql pool name, spark pool name, spark pool node size, sql administration username/password, sku (dedicated sql pool Data Warehouse Units) and github username parameter values.

+    >*Note: The github username is should be target github account  where you forked the project to.
+Example: If https://github.com/microsoft/AzureSynapseEndToEndDemo is the github project url, then microsoft is github account name.*

+* Click on **Review + Create** button to trigger deployment validation.
+If deployment validation is successful, the single click deployment will deploy a Synapse Workspace, dedicated sql pool, spark pool infrastructure.
+This deployment also enable git configuration all the required artifacts for the end-end demo committed to user github project.
+This completes the Azure Synapse end-end code deployment step

+    >*Note: If deployment is incomplete, please look at the resource group activity log and find the latest deployment errors for more information*

+### Demo Setup

+TBD

+### Demo Execution

+TBD